shangleyi/insightface-training-note/README.md

 The process took one day to finish.

 ### Merge the private dataset with ms1m
-I used /src/data/dataset_merge.py to
+I used /src/data/dataset_merge.py to merge the two datasets.

 ## 4. Using triplet to fine-tune
 Using train_triplet.py to fine-tune the model sometimes can improve the accuracy by about 0.01%.
 All the parameters are given in insightface’s readme page.

 ## 5. Verifying accuracy
-I used verification.py in /src/eval/ to verify accuracy.
+I used verification.py in /src/eval/ to verify the accuracy of my model.

 ## Result (verification datasets are from insightface)
 |                        | LFW(%)  | CFP-FF(%)  | CFP-FP(%)  | AgeDB-30(%)  |